sky-ring/rift/README.md

 - [x] Semi One-to-One mapping of functions and expressions (Base Compiler, Python -> FunC)
 - [x] First higher layer over the base mappings to simplify type calls (leveraging OOP capabilities)
 - [x] Second higher layer over the base, simplifying contract developments towards maximizing code reusability and simplicity (leveraging Meta programming capabilities)
-- [x] Providing standard smart contracts implementation with dBuilder
+- [x] Providing standard smart contracts implementation with Rift

 ### Milestone 2: deploying, testing, interaction capabilities
 - [ ] Simple interaction interface with TON Blockchain
 - [ ] Simple deploying options of developed contracts
-- [ ] Testing framework for the contracts developed with dBuilder
+- [ ] Testing framework for the contracts developed with Rift

 ## Contributing
-If you're interested in contributing to dBuilder, please see [CONTRIBUTING.md](https://github.com/decentralized-builder/dBuilder.py/blob/main/CONTRIBUTING.md) for the necessary specifications and procedure.
+If you're interested in contributing to Rift, please see [CONTRIBUTING.md](https://github.com/decentralized-builder/Rift.py/blob/main/CONTRIBUTING.md) for the necessary specifications and procedure.

 ## Supporters
 Special thanks to the [TON Society](https://society.ton.org/) for their support and grant, without which the project would not be feasible.